 And of course think cocktails.
 Non-alcoholic blended drinks, too.
 But the great part is that you can add all kinds of other ingredients to the simmering water-sugar simple syrup mixture, which with infuse themselves into the liquid.
 Once the liquid is cooled, the extra flavorings should be strained out, which will allow the flavored simple syrup to last for a week or two or more in the fridge.

-A recent favorite was The Felix Hot Toddy, actually a hot drink spiked with a warmly spiced simple syrup.
-On the other end of the spectrum is this refreshing Basil Ginger Lemon Saketini.
+And then you get to make this refreshing Basil Ginger Lemon Saketini.
 You can use more sake than vodka if you want a slightly less alcoholic drink.

 During or after the sipping of the cocktail, nibble on the lemon rind and basil leaves for a bracing little snack.